jameshughes89/cs4XX-EvolutionaryComputation/site/outline/outline.rst

 Students missing three classes without reasonable cause will be reported to the Associate Dean.
 See section 3.7 of the academic calendar for more details.

-You will be reported to Dr. Cathy MacDonald, Associate Dean, Academic Affairs' Office if you are repeatedly delinquent in assignments or attendance at classes or laboratories.
+You will be reported to the Associate Vice President, Academic Affairs' Office if you are repeatedly delinquent in assignments or attendance at classes or laboratories.

 Copyright Policy
 ================

-The materials in CSCI 161 at StFX are the property of the instructor, unless stated otherwise by the instructor.
+The materials in CSCI 340 at StFX are the property of the instructor or the textbook published, unless stated otherwise by the instructor.
 Online posting or selling this material to third parties for distribution without permission is subject to Canadian Copyright law and is strictly prohibited.

 The course copyright policy will be aggressively enforced.

 Class Recording Policy